 Many of our customers often require some type of treatability study when they look to us for wastewater treatment solutions.
-This type of study or testing determines how wastewater might be treated, helping ensure the proper treatments are considered.
+This type of study or testing determines how wastewater might be treated, helping ensure proper treatments are considered.
 These tests can be useful—especially when there are several variables in wastewater streams and resolutions/technologies—at pinpointing exactly what problem the plant is experiencing and taking out the guesswork when it comes to finding the ideal solution.

 An unidentified contaminant is causing an upset in the wastewater treatment process

 Wastewater treatment plant operators often conduct treatability studies (at least to some extent) in their daily routines to ensure their process is running optimally, but sometimes problems exceed the normal day-to-day parameters experienced.
 Usually this occurs when a facility is unable to pinpoint what contaminant or issue is causing wastewater treatment upset, which would warrant a wastewater treatability study.
-In these situations, there is always some kind of unknown, and you would have to be 100% sure what contaminants are present and how they vary over time (and to what degree) in order to waive the study.
+In these situations, there is always some kind of unknown, and you would have to be 100% sure which contaminants are present and how they vary over time (and to what degree) in order to waive the study.

 For example, your facility might not need a treatability study if the company conducting the study has dealt with an identical situation or if your facility has a problem that keeps occurring and the designated solutions had previously worked.
 In these types of situations, the previously helpful solutions might be adapted to fix the issue moving forward.